iktechsystems/nuki_lock/README.md

 ```

 ### Lock a Smart Lock
+Requests to the Smart Lock are made using the SmartLockKey object returned by the authorize app function
 ```
 connection.requestLockAction(slKey, LockAction.LOCK).listen((SmartLockState state){

 })
 ```

-See the example app in the example directory for a detailed example of how to use the library
+See the example app in the example directory for a detailed example on how to use the library